πΊοΈ Understanding Levels

 You can override global physics settings for this specific level:

-- Default Gravity Z: Controls how strong gravity is (default: -980 cm/s², which matches Earth's gravity)
+- Global Gravity Z: The gravity strength for the level (the project default is -980 cm/s², which matches Earth's gravity)

 - Example use: Creating a moon level with lower gravity (-162 cm/s²) or a zero-gravity space station